 bring kids together

-in our cozy greenhouse.
+in our cozy greenhouse or gazebo.

 Friendship Bracelets

-Good old fashioned friendship bracelets!
+April 12th, 3-5pm Good old fashioned friendship bracelets!
 Kids will gather and make bracelets for themselves and their friends.
 Ages 7 and up, suggested donation of $10/kid.
 RSVP to linda@warmspringscarefarm.org

 Bird Houses Workshop